Platform-OS/platformos-check/docs/checks/missing_template.md

   - icon-*
 ```

-Would ignore offenses on `{% render 'icon-missing' %}` across app files.
+This configuration ignores offenses on `{% render 'icon-missing' %}` across all app files.

 ```yaml
 MissingTemplate: